kr425/My-Projects/README.md

 # My Repo
-This Repo has multiple projects I worked on in grad and undergrad.
-All code for my thesis work is in the Health_Watch branch.
-There is also computer vision work, and genetics work.
+This Repo has multiple projects I've worked on.
+As of now, there is computer vision work, and Data Sequencing for Genetics work.